API

 ::Val{sym}, ::Val{herm}, ::Val{posdef}

-) where {OP, T<:Real, sym, herm, posdef}Generates a linear operator object of type OP that supports multiplication and with (adjoint) vectors based on a multiplication function ovp and an adjoint multiplication function vop.
+) where {OP, T<:Real, sym, herm, posdef}Generates a linear operator object of type OP that supports multiplication with (adjoint) vectors based on a multiplication function ovp and an adjoint multiplication function vop.

-An operator op = mulfunc_operator(OP, T, sz, ovp, vop, Val(sym), ::Val{herm}, ::Val{posdef}) must show show following behavior:
+An operator op = mulfunc_operator(OP, T, sz, ovp, vop, Val(sym), ::Val{herm}, ::Val{posdef}) must show the following behavior:

 op isa OP